 - For GRE, visit the official registration and test centers page or call 866-473-4373 for full details.
 Educational Testing Services offers resources to help you prepare for the GRE.

-While the admissions application and all other required documents are due by July 1 for fall semester admission, admissions will be handled on an ongoing basis.
-Given that enrollments will be limited, candidates are encouraged to apply by the end of March for fall term admission.
+While the admissions application and all other required documents are due by June 15 for fall admission, admissions will be handled on an ongoing basis.
+Given that enrollment will be limited, candidates are encouraged to apply by March 1st for fall admission and scholarship consideration.

 International applicants should allocate time for VISA processing.

 Current Wayne State undergraduate students interested in the Master of Science in Data Science and Business Analytics can participate in the AGRADE program for the Advanced Analytics and Data Computing concentrations.
 A maximum of 15 credits can be earned and applied to the MS program via AGRADE.